 Carney is confident in the forward guidance plan and stated that “expected interest rates have remained low even as the economy has recovered strongly, uncertainty about interest rates has fallen, and most importantly, UK businesses have understood the message”.

-The improved economic recovery and reduced unemployment in the UK has led to a better growth forecast, increasing from 2.8% to 3.4% in 2014.
+The improved economic recovery and reduced unemployment in the UK have led to a better growth forecast, increasing from 2.8% to 3.4% in 2014.